🔒 Everything Encrypted, Always

 How to share access

 • The person you want to share with creates an account and opens the Builder once.
-This generates their unique keypair.

 • In your app's Builder panel, click Shared Access.